-Our Board of Directors has selected BDO USA, LLP as the independent auditor to perform the audit of our consolidated financial statements for 2015.
-BDO USA, LLP has audited our consolidated financial statements since 2002.
-BDO USA, LLP is a registered public accounting firm.
+Each of our audit committee and Board of Directors has unanimously selected Marcum LLP as the independent auditor to perform the audit of our consolidated financial statements for 2016.
+Marcum LLP is a registered public accounting firm.

-Our Board of Directors is asking our stockholders to ratify the selection of BDO USA, LLP as our independent auditor for 2015.
-Although not required by law or our bylaws, our Board of Directors is submitting the selection of BDO USA, LLP to our stockholders for ratification as a matter of good corporate practice.
+Our Board of Directors is asking our stockholders to ratify the selection of Marcum LLP as our independent auditor for 2016.
+Although not required by law or our bylaws, our Board of Directors is submitting the selection of Marcum LLP to our stockholders for ratification as a matter of good corporate practice.
 Even if the selection is ratified, our Board of Directors, in its discretion, may select a different registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of us and our stockholders.